CarlosCS50x/cnn/readme.md

 -This Python script `cnn.py` implements a Convolutional Neural Network (CNN) using TensorFlow and Keras for image classification and updates for each EPOCH a GUI.
 The script utilizes the CIFAR-10 dataset, which is a benchmark dataset for image classification tasks.

--This Python script `cnn_no_gui.py` implements a Convolutional Neural Network (CNN) using TensorFlow and Keras for image classification it shows graph at the end of all iterations.
+-This Python script `cnn_no_gui.py` same as above but it shows graph at the end of all iterations.
 The script utilizes the CIFAR-10 dataset, which is a benchmark dataset for image classification tasks.

 ## Features